Who are the judges?

 - Did the presenter clearly outline the nature and aims of the research?

 - Was the significance and impact of the presenter's research clearly defined?

 - Did the presentation follow a logical sequence?

 - Did the presentation make the audience want to know more?

-- Was the presenter careful not to trivialize or 'dumb-down' the research?
+- Was the presenter careful not to trivialize or overly generalize the research?

 - Did the presenter convey enthusiasm for their research?